 - Alec was awarded the Miles Franklin Literary Award in 2016.
-If you are interested in literary fiction, listen to our interviews with Sofie Laguna (who was awarded the prize in 2015) and the 2017 Miles Franklin Shortlist.
+If you are interested in literary fiction, listen to our interviews with Sofie Laguna (who was awarded the prize in 2015), Alex Miller (awarded the prize in 1993 and 2003) and the 2017 Miles Franklin Shortlist.

 - After winning the Miles Franklin Award, Alec joins the likes of Patrick White, Tim Winton, Thomas Keneally, Elizabeth Jolley and Peter Carey.